Foreign relations of Canada

-Canada and the United States share the world's longest undefended border, co-operate on military campaigns and exercises, and are each other's largest trading partner.
-Canada nevertheless has an independent foreign policy.
-For example, it maintains full relations with Cuba and declined to participate in the Vietnam War and the 2003 invasion of Iraq.
-Canada maintains historic ties to the United Kingdom and France and to other former British and French colonies through Canada's membership in the Commonwealth of Nations and the Organisation internationale de la Francophonie.
+Canada and the United States have a long, complex, and intertwined relationship; they are close allies, co-operating regularly on military campaigns and humanitarian efforts.
+Canada also maintains historic and traditional ties to the United Kingdom and to France, along with both countries' former colonies through its membership in the Commonwealth of Nations and the Organisation internationale de la Francophonie.
 Canada is noted for having a positive relationship with the Netherlands, owing, in part, to its contribution to the Dutch liberation during World War II.
+Canada has diplomatic and consular offices in over 270 locations in approximately 180 foreign countries.